mikhailshilkov/mikhailio-hugo/content/lab/terraform/5-expressions/index.md

 ---
 title: Expressions
 subtitle: 6 minutes to complete
+navtitle: Use Expressions
+nextstep: 6-state
 nofeed: true
 weight: 5
 ---

 We've deployed two Terraforms resource---a Resource Group and a Storage Account---but their definitions have some drawbacks:

-- The `location` fields are hard-coded and are actually set to two different regions
+- The `location` fields are hard-coded and are set to two different regions
-- The Storage Account `name` is hard-coded too, and you had to manually find a globally unique name
+- The Storage Account `name` is hard-coded too, and you had to to find a globally unique name manually
 - The Storage Account references the Resource Group by its hard-coded name, which means duplication and lack of safety

 Let's solve these problems.

 ## Values as expressions

 Values for resource arguments may be defined in terms of string literals, as we did before.
-They are contains in double-quotes, e.g. `"westus"`.
+They are contained in double-quotes, e.g., `"westus"`.

 The value can also be an *expression*.
 An expression has no double-quotes around it and can point to other resources.
 Here is an example: